ga-wdi-boston/ruby-object-self/README.md

 ### Demo

-Lets take a look at the lib/person.rb and run it.
+Lets take a look at the lib/person.rb and run the bin/person_app.rb.

 ### Lab
 Modify the the signed_contract instance method to: